Compressibility Measures for Affinely Singular Random Vectors: Introduction

-The R\'enyi Information Dimension (RID) defined in \cite{renyi1959dimension} measures the compressibility of a general random variable/vector (RV) (beyond the discrete/continuous cases).
-Intuitively, the RID notion measures the fraction of the continuous part of the random measure in the scalar case. \footnote{For brevity, we use the same acronym for random variables and vectors.} The RID plays an important role in a number of applications such as signal quantization \cite{cover2012elements}, sparse signal recovery \cite{Javanmard2013} and chaos theory \cite{farmer1982information}.
-Despite the generality of its definition, R\'enyi evaluated the RID only for discrete-continuous random variables, absolutely continuous random vectors, and a class of singular RVs with self-similar measures \cite{Geronimo1989}.
-Dembo et al. in \cite{Dembo1994} showed that the RDF in the high-resolution case (vanishing distortion) has an asymptotic log-scaling behavior with the rate equal to half the RID.
+The R\'enyi Information Dimension (RID) defined in \cite{renyi1959dimension} measures the compressibility of a general random variable/vector (RV), beyond the discrete/continuous cases\footnote{For brevity, we use the same acronym for random variables and vectors.}. {\changed For a mixture of discrete and continuous probability measures with real domain, the RID quantifies the fraction of the continuous part.} The RID plays an important role in a number of applications such as signal quantization \cite{cover2012elements}, sparse signal recovery \cite{Javanmard2013}, and chaos theory \cite{farmer1982information}.
+Despite the generality of its definition, R\'enyi evaluated the RID only for discrete-continuous RVs and absolutely continuous random vectors; a class of singular RVs with self-similar measures was later studied in \cite{Geronimo1989}. \changedo{Kawabata and Dembo} in \cite{Dembo1994} showed that the RDF in the high-resolution case ($D\to 0$, where $D$ is distortion) has an asymptotic log-scaling behavior with the rate equal to half the RID.